hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Cossacks may be armed with weapons and armour chosen from the Kislevite Warrior equipment list.
+Weapons/Armor: Cossacks may be armed with weapons and armor chosen from the Kislevite Warrior equipment list.
 Special Rules
 Hate Chaos: Years of bitter struggle against the forces of Chaos have left their mark on the Cossack people.
 Cossacks